CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 ```
 MD5 (prefix ‖ P ‖ suffix) = MD5 (prefix‖ Q ‖ suffix)
 ```
-Therefore, we just need to usePandQto replace 128 bytes of the array (between the two dividing points), and we will be able to create two binary programs that have the same hash value.
+Therefore, we just need to use P and Q to replace 128 bytes of the array (between the two dividing points), and we will be able to create two binary programs that have the same hash value.
 Their outcomes are different, because they each print out their own arrays, which have different contents.